 The VA Medical Center (VAMC) and the UK Medical Center (UKMC) are connected and function effectively as a single hospital from the perspective of both faculty and residents.
 The VAMC is a 199-bed facility in which more than 3,700 Internal Medicine patients are hospitalized yearly.
 The facility includes a modern Intensive Care Unit, a Coronary Care Unit and a 14-bed Telemetry Care Unit, in addition to 5 optional telemetry beds on the general Internal Medicine service.
 Besides full clinical laboratory and radiology services, the VAMC has its own nuclear medicine, computerized tomography (CT), and MRI services.
 The two hospitals, UKMC and VAMC, are connected which permits VAMC inpatients easy access to a variety of services at UK.

 The Kentucky Clinic

 Also connected to the University Hospital, the Kentucky Clinic is where outpatient primary care as well as subspecialty consultative services are provided to our patients.
-Annually, over 20,000 visits occur in General Internal Medicine or subspecialty clinics at the Kentucky Clinic, including the Rheumatology Clinic.
-There were over 761,000 ambulatory clinic visits at university locations in fiscal year 2016.
+In fiscal year 2018, over 400,000 visits occurred in General Internal Medicine or subspecialty outpatient clinics, including the Rheumatology Clinic.
+There were over 1 million ambulatory clinic visits at university locations in the same year.

 Arthritis Center of Lexington